Become A Presenter or Nominate An Educator Who Has Been Instrumental With Closing The Achievement Gap

 Submission and Due Dates:

 The selection process will be conducted by committee of REACH(c) lead DTSDE reviewers.
-Nominations are due by September 30, 2018.
-The winners will be announced by October 15, 2018.
+Nominations are due by September 30, 2019.
+The winners will be announced by October 15, 2019.
 Each winner will be able to register free of charge for the full conference experience.
 All honorable mention nominees will be able to register at a 50% discount.
-Guests of all winners and honorable mention nominees, who register as a group with the winner or honorable mention, will receive a 25% discount off the registration fee.
-All winners must be registered to attend the conference by November 15, 2018, to be confirmed as a winner of their category.
+All winners must be registered to attend the conference by November 15, 2019, to be confirmed as a winner of their category.

 Become A Presenter

 There are a limited number of presentation opportunities for practitioners to present their best practices aligned to coaching.
-Presenter applicants will have 90 minutes for their seminar short.
-Proposals must correspond to the 2019 REACH(c) Whole School Reform: How Do We Push Pass the Perceptions of Race and Poverty to Attain High Student Achievement?
+Presenter applicants may select either 90-minutes, 2-hours, or day-long presentation time slots.
+Proposals must correspond to the 2020 REACH(c) Whole School Reform: 65 Years Post Brown V. Board of Education: Where Are We With Closing The Achievement Gap?

 REACH(c) conference organizers are looking for presentations aligned to the following topics: